Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 # Note that the transform() method does not use any label.
 X_val = mentionCounter.transform(X_val, column='text')
 ```
+The code for the definition of the CountMentionInClass class can be found in the MyClasses.py file [here]().
+By splitting the data set before add the features, and by using transformers as shown above, allows to reduce the risk
+of a label leakage.
+It has the additional advantage that code written like this can
+easily be included into a pipeline as we will see later in this post.

 ## Classification using meta-data only <a name='meta-data_clf'></a>